Introduction to MakeClothes

 So here are examples from some of the assets I did: Create vertex-groups

-The human loaded with one of the methods usually should not have problems.
-Nevertheless there is a small test available to check the human.
+The hm08 human loaded from the selection should not have problems.
+Nevertheless there is a small test available to check the basis.
 This test is also automatically done when clothes are created.

-- the number of human objects must be one
+• the number of humans or base characters must be one

-- there must be one vertex group on the human
+• there must be one vertex group on the basis

 Test the clothes